CompuTec/computec-docs/docs/wms/user-guide/managing-uom-in-computec-wms.md

 # Managing UoM in CompuTec WMS

 This guide provides a comprehensive overview of how to manage Units of Measurement (UoM) in CompuTec Warehouse Management System (WMS) for various transactions.
-Proper management of UoM is essential for accurate inventory control and seamless transaction processing across different modules in SAP Business One (SAP B1).
+Proper management of UoM is essential for accurate inventory control and seamless transaction processing across different modules in SAP Business One.
 The guide covers key features for managing UoM in the following transactions:

-- Pick Lists from Transfer Request,
+- Pick Lists from Transfer Request
-- Transfer Request (apart from MOR Transfer Request),
+- Transfer Request (apart from MOR Transfer Request)
-- Stock Transfer.
+- Stock Transfer

 By following this guide, you will learn how to configure and customize the UoM handling process in CompuTec WMS to suit your business needs.